 Each state has its own statute of limitations, meaning time in which you may file a claim, for medical malpractice.

 The general rule applied to adults in New York is that a suit for medical malpractice that involves injuries (rather than death) must be brought within two and a half years of the act of malpractice or within two and a half years after the plaintiff reasonably knows that he/she has suffered an injury as a result of treatment and knows or has reason to know that the treatment was negligent.
-In New Jersey, this statute of limitations is two years.

 The statute of limitations is different for minors who sustained birth injuries or injuries caused by medical malpractice or negligence before they reached the age of 18.
 In New York, the statute of limitations is still two and a half years, but the clock does not start ticking until the minor’s 18th birthday.
 Essentially, this means that a person who was injured as a result of medical negligence as a child has until they are 20 years and 6 months old to bring a claim.